-2.10 Tie breaker
+2.11 Tie breaker

 Where there are places available for some but not all applicants under a particular criterion, distance from home to school, as defined in paragraph 2.9(5) above, will be the deciding factor.'
+In the event that two distance measurements are identical, the school will use random allocation to decide which child should be offered the place.
+The process will be conducted in the presence of a person independent of the school.

-2.11 Parents or carers who are not offered a place for their child have the right of appeal to an appeals committee.
-They should first contact the Local Authority(telephone 0191 277 7427) to give notice of the intention to appeal.

-2.12 A letter sent to the parents or carers of a child who is not offered a place shall include information (1) about f their right to appeal and (2) that if they choose to appeal they must set out their grounds for an appeal in writing.

-2.13 A person who considers the school's admission arrangements as unlawful in that they fail to comply with the School Admissions Code may file an objection on the appropriate form available from the:
+- 2.12 Parents or carers who are not offered a place for their child have the right of appeal to an appeals committee.
+They should first contact the Local Authority (telephone 0191 277 7427) to give notice of the intention to appeal. - 2.13 A letter sent to the parents or carers of a child who is not offered a place shall include information (1) about their right to appeal, and (2) that, if they choose to appeal, they must set out their grounds for an appeal in writing. - 2.14 A person who considers the school's admission arrangements as unlawful in that they fail to comply with the School Admissions Code may file an objection on the appropriate form available from the: